Are you a photography lover and you’re planning a trip to Morocco? Then you’ll love my guide to the most beautiful photography locations in Morocco!

 11. Ait Ben Haddou

-Ait Ben Haddou is ksar, a fortified village, and a great example of the Moroccan earthen clay architecture.
+Ait Ben Haddou is ksar, a fortified village, and a great example of Moroccan earthen clay architecture.
 It’s been a UNESCO World Heritage Site since 1987.

 This iconic landmark of Morocco attracts daily many tourists as it’s one of the best places to visit in Morocco.